 to all people who actually were granted final title from colony or state

 authorities.
-In very many cases, they are not the same individuals who
+In perhaps 40% of cases, they are not the same individuals who

 CD, First Landowners

 of Pennsylvania: Indexes to Tract Names of Patented Land in the PA Archives,